-Now, if your chair only squeaks every time you lean back on it, then it’s time to focus on its springs.
+Now, if your chair only squeaks every time you lean back on it, then it’s time to focus on its springsfocus on its springs.
 This means that the back area of your chair has been receiving constant excessive pressure causing it to wear down.

 The first thing you should do is find your chair’s turn-knob, from there you’ll easily spot the seat-tension spring.

 Loosen and remove the turn-knob and directly spray oil onto its housing.

 After this, you can try taking a seat and leaning back to check if it worked, you can repeat this process if necessary.

 The wheels do produce noise too!
 The metal posts that connect them to the chair’s body tend to wear out and loosen over time causing too much friction just like the rusty mechanisms.